Sam Waley-Cohen: Horse racing

 Waley-Cohen was reported in the sports pages in 2007 when he came 5th on his father's horse Liberthine in the Grand National.
 He won the delayed 2010 King George VI Chase in January 2011 on Long Run, preventing Kauto Star from winning the race for a record fifth consecutive year.

 In 2011 Waley-Cohen also won the Cheltenham Gold Cup on Long Run.
 He is the first amateur jockey in 30 years to win the race.
 In the 2012 and 2013 runnings they finished third to Synchronised and Bobs Worth respectively.

 In 2022 Waley-Cohen announced that he would be retiring and that his 2022 Grand National ride on Noble Yeats would be his last.
 He went on to win the race with final odds at 50/1.
 Waley-Cohen became the first amateur jockey to win the Grand National since Marcus Armytage on Mr Frisk in 1990.
 Having also finished second in the 2011 Grand National on Oscar Time, and won seven races on the Grand National course from 41 rides, this made him the most successful course jockey of the modern era.

 Business interests

 Waley-Cohen started his career at Louis Dreyfus Trading Ltd in London, spending time with the successful sugar trading division.
 Waley-Cohen has also built up the Portman Dentalcare chain of dental practices since he started the business in 2009.
 By March 2011 the business had grown to eight dental practices employing 170 staff and by 2013 it has grown to 15 dental practices.
 His business activities saw him nominated as Spears young entrepreneur of the year in 2011.

 In 2020 the Portman Group had grown to over 160 practices and expanded to operate across Europe.
+In 2023 Portman acquired Dentex Health.
+When combined they will operate more than 350 practices, with 2,000 clinicians and 4,000 employees, providing dental care for over 1.5 million patients per year.
+The move will also make them one of Europe's largest dental care platforms, operating in five European countries.